MZT-srcount/HyperGP/README.md

 ```

-4. **build the self-define evaluation function**: Here we use rmse as an example.
+4. **Build the self-define evaluation function**: Here we use rmse as an example.

 ```python
     def evaluation(output, target):